 The flexibility of teaching methods makes this intriguing content area accessible to the learners.
 I know that as teachers we have our standards of learning but we have to always consider the level of the student and the level of difficulty of the learning material.

 Simplify your discussions.
-It’s the key to unlock difficulties in mathematical concepts.
+It’s the key to unlocking difficulties in mathematical concepts.
 Things can be simplified yet made rich and engaging.
 Your skilled facilitation of different discussions will heighten your student engagement.

 4. Let the students solve problems

 Math is a hands-on content area.
 An effective math teacher allows students to work, discover, and solve.
 Of course, it should be done after a series of examples and drills to ensure that students are able to grasp difficult concepts very well.

 Furthermore, if students solve problems on their own they will internalize a deep understanding of content.
 Perhaps, along the way, they discover alternative ways of solving problems.
 This way can increase students’ confidence that they can do math well.